BoringKraken/HA-Smart-Dumb-Appliances/memory-bank/activeContext.md

 - Implementation of separate start and end debounce timers
 - Migration from single debounce to dual debounce configuration
 - Fine-tuning of default debounce values
+- Updating binary sensor to use new debounce configuration

 ## Recent Changes